Arabuko Sokoke Forest Reserve

 Arabuko Sokoke Forest Reserve which is situated 110km north of Mombasa, forty-five kilometers from Kilifi, and twenty kilometers south of Malindi is one of the largest existing fragments of the tropical forests stretch of coastal dry forest still enduring in eastern Africa.
 The reserve is abundant in butterflies, birdlife, mammals, and plants.
 The reserve is also the second in Africa in birdlife conservation after Congo.

 It can be accessed through road from Mombasa town or by plane by landing in Malindi or Mombasa airport and then taking a drive to the reserve.
 It covers an area of about 420sq km and has an average annual rainfall ranging from 900mm in the dry and scrubby northwest to 1100mm in the east.

-The Arabuko Sokoke Forest is a haven to various endemic and almost endemic species.
-The Clarke’s Weaver is entirely endemic to the forest, as well as the emonymous Sokoke Pipit, Sokoke Scops Owl, and the Amani Sunbird and Spotted Ground Thrush are found only here and in a forest fragment in Tanzania.
+The Arabuko Sokoke Forest is a haven for various endemic and almost endemic species.
+The Clarke’s Weaver is entirely endemic to the forest, as well as the emonymous Sokoke Pipit, Sokoke Scops Owl, and the Amani Sunbird, and Spotted Ground Thrush are found only here and in a forest fragment in Tanzania.